-Adrian De Leon is a Toronto-based Filipino Canadian and student of history.
+Adrian De Leon was born in Manila, Philippines but called Scarborough, Toronto home for many years.
 After graduating with an honours BA in English literature from the University of Toronto, Scarborough, he received direct entry into the PhD programme in history at the University of Toronto.
-De Leon is also a food historian and culinary ethnographer.
+His dissertation is entitled “In the Image of Industry: Indigeneity and Migrant Labor in the Making of Filipino America.”
+De Leon is now residing in Los Angeles and works as an ethnic studies professor at the University of Southern California.

 Toronto: Mawenzi House, 2018.